nuwave/lighthouse/docs/6/api-reference/directives.md

   Exclusively required when this directive is used on a field.
   """
   value: WhereValue

+  """
+  Wether null values should be ignored.
+  If set to true null values will be treated as if the argument is not present in the request.
+  """
+  ignoreNull: Boolean! = false
 ) repeatable on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION | FIELD_DEFINITION

 """